keu/docs/guides/task-groups.md

         t1 >> t2
 ```

-The following image shows the expanded view of the Task Groups in the Airflow UI:
+The following image shows the expanded view of the task groups in the Airflow UI:

 ![Dynamic Task Group](/img/guides/dynamic_task_groups.png)

-## Order Task Groups
+## Order task groups

-By default, using a loop to generate your Task Groups will put them in parallel.
-If your Task Groups are dependent on elements of another Task Group, you'll want to run them sequentially.
+By default, using a loop to generate your task groups will put them in parallel.
+If your task groups are dependent on elements of another Task Group, you'll want to run them sequentially.
 For example, when loading tables with foreign keys, your primary table records need to exist before you can load your foreign table.

-In the following example, your third dynamically generated Task Group has a foreign key constraint on both your first and second dynamically generated Task Groups, so you'll want to process it last.
+In the following example, your third dynamically generated Task Group has a foreign key constraint on both your first and second dynamically generated task groups, so you'll want to process it last.
 To do this, you'll create an empty list and append your Task Group objects as they are generated.
-Using this list, you can reference the Task Groups and define their dependencies to each other:
+Using this list, you can reference the task groups and define their dependencies to each other:

 ```python
 groups = []